Washington Redskins Get Called Out For Participating In #BlackOutTuesday

 The Washington Redskins decided to get in on the #BlackOutTuesday movement by posting a picture of a black square on their Twitter account, and unfortunately, it did not go well for them.

-On Tuesday, Twitter and Instagram were filled with images of black squares as people participated in #BlackOutTuesday, an online movement aimed at sharing the content of Black creators as well as anti-racism resources and action steps for allies to take, Today reported.
-The movement was started as a response to the death of George Floyd during an incident with Minneapolis Police on Memorial Day and as a way to raise awareness around the Black Lives Matter movement.
+On Tuesday, Twitter and Instagram were filled with images of black squares as people participated in #BlackOutTuesday, an online movement aimed at sharing the content of black creators, as well as anti-racism resources and action steps for allies to take, Today reported.
+This was started as a response to the death of George Floyd during an incident with Minneapolis Police on Memorial Day and as a way to raise awareness around the Black Lives Matter movement.

-Many celebrities, social media influencers, brands, and corporations showed their solidarity for the movement by posting black squares on their social media accounts.
+Many celebrities, social media influencers, brands, and corporations showed their solidarity by posting black squares on their social media accounts.
 For the most part, their displays of solidarity were well-received.
 However, some of the social media accounts that jumped on the bandwagon were accused of being tone-deaf for doing so, which is exactly what happened when the Redskins posted a black square with the #BlackOutTuesday on their Twitter account.

 #BlackOutTuesday pic.twitter.com/HANYZN6BXN